Hastings Castle World Heritage Destination

 Project Justification

 Tourism is already a very important part of the town and wider sub-regional economy accounting for c.
 22% of the jobs in the town.
-Calculations of 250,000 visitors show the potential to boost Hastings and the south coast visitor economy: conservative projections show that with this projected boost 1,500 jobs and at least £100m per annum economic value can be generated.
+Calculations of expected visitor numbers show the potential to boost Hastings and the south coast visitor economy:

-• Brings a significant local asset and its story to life
+• Bringing a significant local asset and its story to life

-• Makes full use of our history and cultural assets
+• Making full use of our history and cultural assets

-• New opportunities for communities to engage, participate, learn and influence the development of the castle
+• Creating new opportunities for communities to engage, participate, learn and influence the development of the castle

 • Need to address access for all

-• Capitalises on historical significance to enhance the visitor offer
+• Capitalising on historical significance to enhance the visitor offer

-• Fosters a sense of ownership and connection by the community
+• Fostering a sense of ownership and connection by the community

 Project Description